GisellNatalia/PUJ-Spotify-RecSys/README.md

 ### 3. Dashboard, Machine Learning Model, and API REST.
 Folders: `/Dashboard` and `/API`

 This component involves the construction of a dashboard with two indicators and three graphs to provide insights into the Spotify data.
-Additionally, a machine learning model was created using the KNN algorithm to recommend songs based on an entered song.
+Additionally, a machine learning model was created using the K-Means algorithm to recommend songs based on an entered song.
 Finally, a API REST was constructed to enable the recommendation of songs through the created model.

 ## How to use the repository
 Each component is located in a separate folder at the root of the repository.
 Inside each folder is a README file that details the steps for its execution and deployment.